vseslavcharodei/tftp-monitor/README.md

 Considering that tftp-monitor.sh also prints data to log located in /var/log/mon_logs/tftp_monitor.log (by default) you can check this log on the Host machine.
 It will contain all history for every script run.

-Example of log output for run when Brute-force is not detected:
+Example of log output when Brute-force is not detected:
 ```
 kubectl logs tftp-monitor-1617226500-w6d5z
 Mar 31 21:35:09: Start script /mon_scripts/tftp-monitor.sh